-In a nutshell testing the crankshaft position sensor involved three simple tests.
-These are making sure that the CKP sensor is creating a crankshaft position signal and then make sure it's getting both power and ground.
+In a nutshell testing the crankshaft position sensor involves three simple tests.
+These are making sure that the CKP sensor is creating a crankshaft position signal and then make sure it's getting both power and Ground.
 These three tests are explained in a step-by-step manner in this tutorial.

 - Symptoms Of A Bad Crankshaft Position Sensor.

 - OBD II Trouble Code P0320: No Crank Reference Signal At PCM.

 - Circuit Descriptions Of The Crankshaft Position Sensor.

 - TEST 1: Testing The Crankshaft Position Signal.

 - TEST 2: Making Sure The Crank Sensor Has Power And Ground.

 - Intermittent Failure Of The Crankshaft Position Sensor.

 - Where To Buy The Crankshaft Position Sensor.

 You can find this tutorial in Spanish here: Cómo Probar El Sensor De La Posición Del Cigüeñal (1997-1999 2.5L OHV Dodge Dakota) (at: autotecnico-online.com).